Looking to sell some of the Rae Dunn just collecting dust? Here’s eight tips on reselling Rae Dunn pottery.

 - Unicorn: that one piece you really want but haven’t been able to locate

-I sat in my car one morning waiting for HomeGoods to open and saw two young women with carts at the ready.
+One morning, I sat in my car waiting for HomeGoods to open and saw two young women with carts at the ready.
 When we walked in, one went straight for the pottery section and the other tore off to the holiday section.
-I tried playing it cool pretending I was looking at placemats but who was I kidding, we were all there for the Rae Dunn.

 Tip #3: Shop later in the morning but before lunch.
 This allows stores to restock items after hunters clear the shelves at opening (so says a former HomeGoods employee).